 If your dog has cataracts but you believe that you cannot afford surgery, it is still VERY important for you to have your dog evaluated by a veterinary ophthalmologist!
 This is because medical treatment of the affected eye(s) is almost always needed to help prevent complications arising from the presence of the cataract.
 The cataract causes LIU, which in turn can cause many serious complications and the complete loss of the eye (including possible surgical removal of the affected eye).Back to Top

 If your dog “passes” the ultrasound and/or ERG tests, surgery can be scheduled.
-The eyes require 3 days of intense medication immediately preceding the surgery day.
-Dr. McCalla also prescribes Ocu-GLO Rx™ (oral antioxidant supplementation) prior to and following cataract surgery (to be given for the rest of your pet’s life).
+The eyes require intense topical medication immediately preceding the surgery day.
+Dr. McCalla also prescribes special oral antioxidant supplementation prior to surgery, that is then given for the rest of your pet’s life (see our Veterinary Supplements page).
 On the day of surgery, your pet will need to arrive at the hospital early in the morning to receive intensive eye treatment before surgery.
 The surgery is performed and your pet goes home the same day.
 Your pet will not have eye patches.
 Your pet must wear a harness after surgery when being walked.
 Attach the leash to the harness and NOT to a neck collar, as this could place pressure on the jugular veins, causing increased eye pressure.

 Vision usually improves during the first week after surgery—often within 24 hours—but the return of functional vision sometimes takes up to 2–3 weeks.
 Most dogs exhibit minimal to no pain after surgery.
 Your pet will require oral medication and two or three different kinds of eye drops 3 to 4 times a day for the first few weeks after surgery, and on a lesser frequency for several months post surgery.
 Your pet MUST wear a cone-shaped restraint collar (E collar) the first 2 weeks after surgery to prevent self-trauma to the eyes.
 You MUST also bring your pet for reexaminations at 1 day, 5 to 7 days, 2 to 3 weeks, 8 to 10 weeks, and 4 to 6 months post surgery, and every 6 to 12 months thereafter.
 This reexamination schedule may change if there are post-operative complications.Back to Top